giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ## Advanced configuration

-In case you need to use an additional plugin or existing plugin but with special configuration, you can use the `custom` block in the configmap.
-It will be parsed directly to the Corefile.
+In case you need to use an additional plugin or an existing plugin but with a special configuration, you can use the `custom` block in the configmap.
+It will be parsed directly into the Corefile.

 ```yaml
 data: